Knut-Eriksen/Knut-Eriksen/README.md

 **`Digital Craftsman (Developer/Student)`**

-👋 Hi, I’m a Computer Engineering student at the University of Agder (UIA), passionate about turning ideas into solutions through code.
+👋 I’m a Computer Engineering student at the University of Agder (UIA), figuring out how to turn problems into solutions with code.
+I’m always experimenting with new technologies and building projects that actually solve real problems.

-🔧 All coding projects are built from the ground up.
-From planning and design to solving real life problems with clean, efficient code.

-🌟 I enjoy exploring new technologies, tackling challenges, and learning to refine my skills.
-Check out my repositories to see my journey in action!
+🌟 I like learning by doing, so most of my projects are hands-on — from coding to troubleshooting.
+Check out my stuff to see what I’ve been up to!

 #